 Description.
-Graduate level course on computer networking.
-The course will consist of a taught component, as well as a term project component.
-The taught component of the course will focus on advanced networking topics by studying a combination of classic research papers as well as current and emerging topics in computer networking and by doing a number of hands-on lab assignments.
-Specific focus areas will include cloud computing, network management, network measurement, software defined networking and network architectures.
-Term projects will be expected to address a significant networking problem and to form the basis for a possible conference/workshop paper or poster submission.
+CS 6480 is a graduate level course on computer networking with a systems-research emphasis.
+The course involves a taught component, two lab assignments and a term course project.
+The taught component of the course will focus on advanced networking topics, largely by studying research papers related to trends and emerging topics in computer networking.
+Topically the course will touch on a broad range of topics including network function virtualization and network programmability, mobile and wireless networks, networked systems and network security, and network management and measurement.
+The lab assignments will be broadly focused on network programmability and with a specific aim of providing hands-on exposure to networking software stacks.
+The two lab assignments will respectively deal with network orchestration and radio access network programmability.
+Term course projects will be expected to address a real networking problem and to form the basis for a possible conference/workshop paper or poster submission.
 Projects will be chosen from a wide range of networking related topics and can include analysis, measurement, simulation or implementation.

-As such the course is suitable for Masters and PhD students wishing to explore or engage in networking related research.
+The course is suitable for Masters and PhD students (and strong undergraduate students) wishing to gain hands-on exposure to network systems and/or students wanting to explore or engage in networking related research.

 Objectives.
 There are three objectives for this course.
-First is to give students hands-on exposure to emerging networking topics in the context of a number of different tools/environments that might be used for networking research.
-Second is to introduce students to networking research by studying a combination of classic networking research papers and papers about emerging themes in networking research.
+First is to give students hands-on exposure to cutting edge networking and systems technologies in the context of a number of different tools/environments that might be used for networking and systems research.
+Second is to introduce students to emerging networking research and technology trends by studying networking and systems research papers.
 Third is to give students a flavor of networking research by having them engage in a small research project.

 Prerequisites.
 B- or better grade for CS 4480, or instructor permission.
-(In essence this implies mastery of basic computer networking topics such as those covered in: Computer Networking: A Top-Down Approach (6th Edition) by James F. Kurose and Keith W. Ross, Addison-Wesley.)
+(In essence this implies mastery of basic computer networking topics such as those covered in: Computer Networking: A Top-Down Approach (7th Edition) by James F. Kurose and Keith W. Ross, Pearson., or earlier versions of the book.)